Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Fullers differ in thickness and number on swords, with some extremely broad fullers extending nearly the total width of the weapon.
 In contrast, smaller, more multiple fullers are usually thinner.

-The length of the fuller also shows variation; on some cutting blades, the fuller may extend nearly the whole length of the weapon, while the fuller does not exceed one-third or halfway down other blades.
+e length of the fuller also varies; on some cutting blades, the fuller may extend -nearly the whole length

 The longsword was a quick, versatile and effective weapon that could cause fatal thrusts, slices, and cuts.
 The blade was generally held with both hands on the hilt, one resting near or on the pommel.